minht57/ROS_Basic_SLAM/readme.md

 </p>

 ## Overview
-The goal of this project is to build a map of surrounding area and autonomosly control a robot to the pointed destination in the map.
-The robot is a Turtlebot model and base on ROS (Robot Operating System).
-This project focuses on using Sereo camera to reduce the cost.
-Robot can build a map, navigate and go to destinated position, which can be futher developed to go around a house doing diffrent tasks or exploring unknown enviroment.
+This project focuses on using stereo camera to build a vehicle which can map the surrounding area and autonomosly navigate a to the pointed destination in the built map.
+The vehicle is a Turtlebot model and based on ROS (Robot Operating System).
+For a further purpose, the vehicle can be developed to go around a house doing diffrent tasks or explore unknown enviroment.

 ## Algorithm
 ![Algorithm](https://github.com/minht57/ROS_Basic_SLAM/blob/master/img/bot.png)